ataheri8/TipsToday/main-service-master/README.md

 ## sub item

-This is a clone of the TipsToday Backend Architecture designed to provide a cashless tips system.
+This is the TipsToday Backend Architecture designed to provide a cashless tips system.